johnsonr84/johnsonr84/README.md

 ## 🤝 Let’s Work Together

-If you're looking for a Software Engineer who is:
+If you're looking for a Full-Stack Software Engineer who is:

 ✅ **Deeply technical**
 ✅ **AI-accelerated**